ArduPilot/ardupilot_wiki/common/source/docs/common-serial-options.rst

 Serial Port Configuration Options
 =================================

 This page describes the configuration options for the serial ports.
-Currently, some of these options are supported only on specific flight controllers.
+Currently, some of these options are supported only on specific autopilots.

 Logical Serial Port to Physical UART Assignment
 ===============================================

 ArduPilot Serialx Port numbering is logical, rather than physical.
-Which UART or USART port is assigned to a Serial Port is determined by the flight controller's hardware definition file.
+Which UART or USART port is assigned to a Serial Port is determined by the autopilot's hardware definition file.
 Serial Port 0 is always assigned to the USB port, but others can vary.
 Check its  :ref:`description page <common-autopilots>`

 .. note:: more serial ports may be shown in the parameters than exist on a given controller.
 Check its  :ref:`description page<common-autopilots>`